 The National Residence Hall Honorary is the only nationwide organization that exclusively recognizes leaders in the residence halls.
 As a component of the National Association of College and University Residence Halls, the organization advocates for the interests and welfare of residence hall students, while also providing opportunities for their personal growth and development.
 NRHH is a leadership based organization comprising exemplary residential students who value service and recognition.

 SFA's Richard J. Williams chapter of NRHH comprises the top one percent of student leaders.
 Members are inducted based on their contributions to the SFA campus based on the four pillars of NRHH – leadership, scholarship, service and recognition.

-NRHH works with the Resident Hall Association (RHA) to hold a number of service events each semester benefitting SFA and the surrounding community.
-NRHH also runs a number of recognition programs in appreciation of outstanding residents and organizations, including the nationally-recognized Of The Month (OTM) program.
+NRHH works with the RHA to hold a number of service events each semester benefitting SFA and the surrounding community.
+NRHH also runs a number of recognition programs in appreciation of outstanding residents and organizations, including the nationally-recognized Of The Month program.
 OTMs can provide recognition for a single leader, a group of leaders, or an effective program hosted by leaders, to congratulate and acknowledge positive accomplishments while encouraging continued effort and even greater achievement.